Explore the Lime Avenue ponds

 Emily set out to recreate Joseph Watson's journey and she and supporters walked the 210 miles to Windsor.
 They visited several National Trust properties on the way including Little Moreton Hall, Clivedon and Waddesdon Manor.
 Upon reaching Windsor, they presented the Duke of Edinburgh with a pair of Lyme red deer antlers.
 The walk raised around £25,000!

-The remainder of the money needed to complete the project was recently secured through the Higher Level Stewardship scheme allowing work to finally commence.
+The remainder of the money needed to complete the project was secured through the Higher Level Stewardship scheme allowing work to commence in 2017.

 Before the work started it was possible to walk past the ‘ponds’ and not even realise that they were there.
 Now visitors will be able to enjoy their beauty, observe wildlife in and around them and transport themselves back in time whilst listening to the trickling water making its way down from the moors and through these delightful ponds.
-We are already seeing wildlife return to the ponds with frogspawn spotted near the banks.
+Wildlife has returned to the ponds with frogspawn often spotted near the banks.

 Many thanks to Landmarc, the contractors who did such excellent job completing the works.